ABOUT ASMD

 XENPOZYME® (olipudase alfa-rpcp) is indicated for treatment of non–central nervous system manifestations of acid sphingomyelinase deficiency (ASMD) in adult and pediatric patients.

-Please see full Prescribing Information, including Boxed WARNING, for complete details.
+Please see full Prescribing Information for complete details, including Boxed WARNING.

 References: 1.
 McGovern MM, Avetisyan R, Sanson B-J, Lidove O. Disease manifestations and burden of illness in patients with acid sphingomyelinase deficiency (ASMD).
 Orphanet J Rare Dis.
 2017;12(1):41.
 2. McGovern MM, Dionisi-Vici C, Giugliani R, et al. Consensus recommendation for a diagnostic guideline for acid sphingomyelinase deficiency.
 Genet Med.
 2017;19(9):967-974.
 3. Cox GF, Clarke LA, Giugliani R, et al. Burden of illness in acid sphingomyelinase deficiency: a retrospective chart review of 100 patients.
 JIMD Rep. 2018;41:119-129.
-4. Pulikottil-Jacob R, Munoz-Rojas MV, Gusto G, et al. Survival of patients with acid sphingomyelinase deficiency in the United States: a retrospective real-world study.
-Poster presented at: 2022 NORD Rare Diseases and Orphan Products Breakthrough Summit; October 17-18, 2022; Washington, DC.
+4. Pulikottil-Jacob R, Dehipawala S, Smith B, et al. Survival of patients with chronic acid sphingomyelinase deficiency (ASMD) in the United States: a retrospective chart review study.
+Mol Genet Metab Rep. 2023;38:101040.